I'm also studying for the Certified Health Education Specialist exam (October 2015) and relearning Spanish to help me be better at my job.

-Spewing odd bits of trivia.
+Retaining and recalling odd bits of trivia.
 Trust me, you want me around when you play pub quiz.

 I tend to talk very quickly, with lots of hand gestures.
 My friends say I show *enthusiasm,* but what I think they really mean is that I need to slow the hell down.
 I can't help it, I'm Midwestern.
 We talk fast to make up for our lack of discernible accent.

 Books: I have so many books I've loved over the years that it's hard to choose just one.
 I recently read The Chaperone by Laura Moriarty and enjoyed it very much.
 The Power of One by Bryce Courtnay will always be a perennial favorite, along with Harry Potter (duh).
 I've also really gotten into non-fiction and memoirs over the past few years, favorites including Gulp by Mary Roach and Alex and Me by Irene Pepperburg.
 Currently working my way through The Ghost Map by Steven Johnson.

 TV shows: Right now, I'm slightly obsessed with Parks and Rec and Orphan Black but I also like Dr. Who and the Mindy Project.
 I watch a lot of BBC documentaries and stand-up specials on YouTube, too.

 Music: Alex Goot, Boyce Avenue, movie scores (right now, the Hunger Games and Brave), Emeli Sande, Matt Nathanson, Celtic Woman, Ed Sheeran, Lorde, Janelle Monae, selected EDM, and my guilty pleasure, Taylor Swift.

 Foods: Dessert, any and all kinds.
 I love sushi and Italian food, as well.